inet-framework/inet/doc/src/users-guide/ch-apps.rst

    :par:`reconnectInterval` and the connection is reopened

-Each parameter in the above description is “volatile”, so you can use distributions to emulate random behaviour.
+Each parameter in the above description is “volatile”, so you can use distributions to emulate random behavior.

 .. note::

-   This module emulates a very specific user behaviour, and as such, it should be viewed as an example rather than a generic Telnet model.
+   This module emulates a very specific user behavior, and as such, it should be viewed as an example rather than a generic Telnet model.
    If you want to model realistic Telnet traffic, you are encouraged to gather statistics from packet traces on a real network, and